nouisl/COMP66060/README.md

-# COMP66060
+# Docu3
-A decentralised document signing system built on the Polygon network for MSc ACS Project at University of Manchester
+A decentralised document signing system built on the Polygon networkk, developed as part of the MSc Advanced Computer Science project (COMP66060) at the University of Manchester.